-Everyone knows that new floors will transform your home, make it more functional, and boost your property value.
-But if your heart is set on a do-it-yourself flooring job and you’re still typing “how to replace flooring” into Google the day before you’re set to begin… well, you should consider whether it’s worth the hassle and risks.
+Everyone knows new floors will transform your home, make it more functional, and boost your property value.
+But if your heart is set on a do-it-yourself flooring job and you’re still typing “how to replace flooring” into Google the day before you begin… well, you should consider whether it’s worth the hassle and risks.

-But: there’s good news!
+But there’s good news!
 You don’t have to go it alone.
-There are tons of professionals ready to help you, and they’re most likely not too far away.
-Find one in your area with our flooring stores near me search and get ready to find the floor of your dreams!
-And for more info on flooring, check out:
+Many professionals are ready to help you and are most likely not too far away.
+Find one in your area with our flooring stores near me.
+Search and get prepared to find the floor of your dreams!
+For more info on flooring, check out:

 Courtney is a freelance writer who wears many other hats: kindergarten teacher by day, Broadway diva in the shower.
 She is a transplant Hoosier who originated in New England.
 When she isn't writing in her spare time, you will find her reading history books, arguing with her latest knitting project, or being beaten by her kids at most games.